The Services provided specifically at the Marian Clark Center Include:

 - Please see the Family Income Guidelines for more information on what is needed for enrollment.

 FREE TAX HELP NOW AVAILABLE IN MARION.
 The Marian Clark Center will be preparing Federal and State Income Tax returns through the Volunteer Income Tax Assistance (VITA) Program.
-We prepare them on Tuesdays from 10a-6p and should take roughly 30 minutes.
 We have 8 volunteers trained in basic, advanced, HAS, retirement, etc. The only returns we cannot process are cancellation of debt and farm income.
 Taxpayers must have a valid photo I.D. and social security card for themselves, spouses and dependents.
 For joint returns, both spouses must be present to sign required forms.
 All returns are electronically filed.
 Appointments are strongly encourage but walk-ins will be accepted.
 To schedule an appointment please call 740-383-2154 ext.
-529. This service will be available from Mid-January to Early April.
+529. This service will be available from Late-January to Early April.

 Emergency Food and Shelter Program (EFSP) in partnership with United Way provides rental assistance once in a rolling 12-month period and is available on a first come first serve basis.
 Funding is released periodically so contacting our local office at 740-383-2154 is the best option for determining when the funds are available.
 Funding is available to Marion County residents only and children are not a requirement.
 Household must be at or below 125% of the Federal Poverty Guidelines.